top of page

-2008 saw the commencement of an investment programme in the UK facility exceeding £6.5million for the construction of our new, state of the art, bespoke production facility for the manufacture of continuously reinforced, concrete piles with a large portion of the process being fully automated.
-Since then further improvements in the production processes have been made to ensure that the manufacture of the Centrum Pile System maintains the high quality standards expected.
+In 2008, we invested heavily in the UK facility to create a state of the art, bespoke production system.
+A large part of the process was fully automated to increase efficiency, safety, and output.
+Since then, continuous improvement has been carried out to ensure that the manufacture of the Centrum Pile System maintains the high quality standards expected.

 1. Robot Shed